dominikh/go-tools/README.md

 checks or backwards incompatible changes that break your build.
 By using the master branch you agree to become a beta tester.

-To use the master branch, a simple `go get -u honnef.co/go/tools/cmd/...` suffices.
-You can also install a subset of the commands, for example only staticcheck with `go get -u honnef.co/go/tools/cmd/staticcheck`.

 ## Tools

 All of the following tools can be found in the cmd/ directory.
 Each